• Skip to primary navigation

 3. Sift flour and baking powder over the wet ingredients.

-5. Pour into a prepared loaf pan and bake until done.
+5. Pour cake batter into a prepared loaf pan and bake until done.
 Take out and let it cool down on a wire rack.

-6. In a small bowl, combine powdered sugar and orange juice then pour the glaze over the cake.
+6. In a small bowl, make a simple glaze by combining confectioners’ sugar and orange juice then pour the glaze on top of the cake.
 Garnish with some whipped cream ribbons and orange slices.

 • Oils to use, I actually used to make this cake with canola or vegetable oil.
 Looking for a healthier options I used avocado oil this time, this is healthier but for sure not the most economical one.
 I do not recommend using extra version olive oil or coconut oil as they both will affect the taste of the cake.